 The stresses and strains of life during COVID are unlike anything we've experienced before.
 At StrengthenME, we're here to make things a little easier.
 We offer tips, resources, and real support from fellow Mainers.
 We'll get through this.
 And if you need help, we're here.
+Visit StrengthenME.com or call 207.221.8198.

 'Light, Line, Form' at CCAC

 "Nautilus Shell" by Maryjane Johnston (Photo courtesy of CCAC) From CCAC BATH - The Chocolate Church Arts Center gallery will feature Maine artists Maryjane Johnston and Tanja Kunz in a show titled "Light, Line, Form", with an opening event at CCAC on Friday, May 28.
+"Light, Line, Form" will feature recent works from the two artists, and will juxtapose minimalism and fullness through photography and painting. tography and painting.